Barbra Mann Wall, PhD, RN, FAAN

 tel: (215) 746-8321

 Dr. Barbra Mann Wall is an Associate Professor of Nursing and the Associate Director of the Barbara Bates Center for the Study of the History of Nursing at the University of Pennsylvania.
 She received her BS in Nursing from the University of Texas at Austin, her MS in Nursing from Texas Woman’s University, and her PhD in History from the University of Notre Dame.
+She is the Editor-in-Chief of, Health Emergency and Disaster Nursing, the official journal of the Disaster Nursing Global Leader Degree Program.
 Her research illustrates the gendered story of hospital establishments and the nursing profession.
 She has been funded by the NIH and private grants.
 Her award-winning book, Unlikely Entrepreneurs: Catholic Sisters and the Hospital Marketplace, 1865-1925, integrated history and nursing practice to inform how America’s two-tiered approach to health delivery (private and public) served a diverse American populace.
 Her most recent work, American Catholic Hospitals: A Century of Changing Markets and Missions (Rutgers University Press), analyzes the heretofore invisible role of Catholic sister nurses as leaders of the largest not-for-profit health care system in the country and the tensions that developed as religious institutions attempted to directly shape health policies in a diverse milieu.

 Dr. Wall has over 25 years of teaching experience in both undergraduate and graduate programs.
 She teaches a class on Sociocultural Influences on Health and she also teaches Nursing and Gender Health Care in the U.S. and Internationally, 1860-2000.
 These courses use nursing’s history as a framework for analyzing gendered themes in health and health care.
 They consider the influence of gender on class based, ethnic, and racial ideas about health and illness; the development of health care institutions; the interplay between religion and science; and the experiences of patients and providers.